“BankCard”: How we use the term, how we don’t use the term, and a look back at its history.

 It’s a common misconception, and we understand the urgency and frustration.
 When someone has access to your banking information and is withdrawing money you haven’t authorized them to take, it’s concerning to say the least.
 In this blog we hope to clear up the confusion about our company name by explaining the history of the term bankcard and its widespread, generic application by other acquiring banks.

-We also provide resources on our website so that business owners can find credit card processors that will not charge them surprise fees.
+We also provide merchant services resources on our website so that business owners can find credit card processors that will not charge them surprise fees.

 What Does BankCard Mean?